DOSull/Spatial-Data-Science/labs/week-02/introducing-r-and-rstudio-04-exploring-data.md

-**Geog 315 T2 2021 - materials still to be finalised for T1 2022**
+**Geog 315 T1 2022**

 Reload the data, if you happen to have restarted.

 ```{r}
 quakes <- read.csv('earthquakes.csv')
 ```

 # Exploring the data
 *R* provides many different ways to get a feel for the data you are working with.
 One option is to *plot* it.

 ```{r}
 plot(quakes)
 ```

 This might take a while...
 It's also a bad case of *waaaay* too much information. *R* is trying to plot every possible pair of variables in the dataframe, and there is just not enough room to do it.
 Instead, we can plot a subset.

 We need the `dplyr` package to perform tidy selections, so let's load that

 ```{r}
 library(dplyr)
 ```

 and use the `select()` function

 ```{r}
 plot(select(quakes, NZMGE, NZMGN, MAG, DEPTH))
 ```